 Nov.
 20th - Shoot & talk about exposure compensation, HDR exposure & Photo

 Dec.
 4th - Member photo retouch show and tell (with image limit and time limit)

 Dec.
-18th - Christmas dinner somewhere & walk around shoot
+18th - Christmas dinner at Main Street Pizza & walk around shoot

 Jan.
 15th - Focus stacking (hands on?) & Develop Black and White